Typhoon Durian: Vietnam

-Durian brought maximum 10-mins sustained winds up to 110 km/h and gusted to 150 km/h to the southern Vietnamese coastline.
+Strong winds have been recorded at several locations in Vietnam due to Typhoon Durian.
+A weather station on Phú Quý Island reported sustained wind speeds of 34 m/s and gusts reaching 48 m/s, while another station in Vũng Tàu City [vi] recorded wind gusts of 35 m/s.
 Strong winds capsized several boats offshore Vietnam, killing two with one missing.
 In Bình Thuận Province alone, 820 boats sank, and throughout the country 896 fishing boats sank.

 Heavy rainfall from the typhoon destroyed 22 schools and 1,120 houses in Bình Thuận Province.
 Strong winds from Durian blew off the roofs of about 500 houses in Bà Rịa–Vũng Tàu province.
 Throughout the nation, the passage of the typhoon destroyed 34,000 homes, with an additional 166,000 damaged.
 Typhoon Durian killed 85 in the country and injured 1,379 others.
-Total damages were 7,234 billion VND (US$450 million).
+Total damages were 7.234 trillion VND (US$450 million).

 Aftermath

 Philippines

 On December 3, Philippine President Gloria Macapagal Arroyo declared a state of national calamity, due to the successive impacts of typhoons Xangsane, Cimaron, and Durian.
 Arroyo ordered the immediate release of 1 billion Philippine pesos ($20.7 million, 2006 USD) for relief in areas affected by typhoons Durian, Xangsane, and Cimaron.
 This relief fund was increased to 3.6 billion pesos ($74.8 million, 2006 USD) on December 6, including an additional 150 million pesos ($3.1 million) for power grid repair.
 The government used over ₱500 million (PHP) from their Countryside Development Fund.
 Soon after Durian exited the country, workers began restoring power lines and clearing debris and trees from roads, which was required before relief agencies reached the hardest hit areas.
 As of December 1, 3,316 families had fled their homes to storm shelters.
 Immediately after the storm's landfall, reports of deaths or injuries had not yet reached the media centres.
 As officials made contact with the hardest hit areas, the death toll quickly rose to 190 by December 1, and to 720 by two weeks later.